 Capitaland Q1 net profit falls 7.4 per cent to S$295.6m

-ASIAN real estate behemoth CapitaLand's net profit for its first quarter sank 7.4 per cent to S$295.6 million from the previous year, the group said in a Singapore Exchange filing on Tuesday evening.
+ASIAN real estate behemoth CapitaLand's net profit for its first quarter decreased 7.4 per cent to S$295.6 million from the previous year, the group said in a Singapore Exchange filing on Tuesday evening.

 This was because of lower operating profit after tax and minority interest (Patmi) from lower trading income from residential projects in Singapore and China, as well as lower writeback of impairments, partially offset by gains from assets recycling and revaluation of a property in China.